zuwiki/dove_py/WORKFLOW.md

     `listener` at doveip:doveport ->
         Receives request, spawns `handler`

 `handler` waits for a client's first command.
 It requires authentication before it accepts any methods using @requires_user decorator.
 (Example:
 `user.create` wouldn't have `@requires_user`, but `task.create` does.)

 For every command handler recieves is sent to the RPC Handler which looks into the `rpc` directory (TODO: This is all wrong) for modules that inherit from the RPCClass and the methods in them for an available command index.

 There's got to be a way to live load/unload RPC modules.
 Like if a client wanted to use a google calendar module, he wouldn't have to restart the server.
 We'll work that out in the future as to how a user can own a personal server and not a public one like on dottru.

 Handler
 -------

+This is what's called directly by the Transport.
+Which in Dove's case is just a TCP/IP socket listener.
+It could just as easily be HTTP or something else.

     Receive Request ( jsonstring ) ->
         Parse jsonstring into its corresponding object. catch exceptions and return them as errors in this process.

         Run Handle Request ( jsonstring['command'], jsonstring['arguments'])

     Handle Request ( command, arguments ) ->
         Split command by '.', search for registered handlers for command[0]